-Located in the gorgeous Mission Bay neighborhood, The Bahia Resort Hotel is one of the best family-friendly hotels in San Diego and a great sustainable choice as well.
+Located in the gorgeous Mission Bay neighborhood, The Bahia Resort Hotel is one of the best pet friendly hotels in San Diego CA, and a great sustainable choice as well.

 The owners of The Bahia focus on environmentally friendly practices when running the hotel, including the reduction of carbon emissions by using less energy and fossil fuels, as well as water conservation efforts.

 They also put a big emphasis on diverting waste from landfills to keep harmful toxins out of local water and soil and host local cleanups in the Mission Bay area.

 Additional Sustainability Tips for San Diego

 San Diego has a ton of electric transportation options, including electric bike shares and electric scooters that are an ideal way to get around local neighborhoods.